phamkhanhquan197/FedKLS/README.md

 - `address` : This field specifies the IP address of the server.
 - `fraction_fit` : This field specifies the fraction of participating clients used for training in each round.
 - `min_fit_clients` : This field specifies the minimum number of participating clients required for training in each round.
-- `num_clients` : total number of clients participating in training.
+- `num_clients` : Total number of clients participating in training.
 - `fraction_evaluate` : This field specifies the fraction of participating clients used for evaluation in each round.
 - `min_avalaible_clients` : This field specifies the minimum number of clients that should be available for the training process.
 - `strategy` : This field specifies the strategy used for Federated Learning.
 Currently supported strategies are [`FedLaw`, `FedProx`, `FedAvgM`, `FedOpt`, `FedAdam`, `FedMedian`, `FedAvg`,] Detailed explination can be found [here](./docs/strategies.md)